xinehc/sarg-curation/README.md

 ```

 ### Download NCBI Databases
-> [!NOTE]
+> [!TIP]
-> Extracting sequences and creating `diamond` databases can be time-consuming.
-Consider running `blastdbcmd` and `diamond makedb` in parallel to utilize multiple cores.
+> Extracting sequences and annotation evidence can be time-consuming.
+To take advantage of multiple CPU cores, run `blastdbcmd` and `diamond makedb` in parallel.

 Download `nr` and `env_nr` from [NCBI FTP](https://ftp.ncbi.nlm.nih.gov/blast/db/) and extract sequences: